MicrosoftDocs/shell-experience/shell-exp-docs/aishell/get-started-standalone.md

 ## Starting AIShell

 Run the `aish` command in the shell of your choice.
-AIShell starts in a new full screen shell window and prompts you to choose an agent.
+AIShell starts in a new terminal window and prompts you to choose an agent.

 ## Using AIShell